Canada–United States relations: Post-World War I

-Second World War
+World War II

 The two nations cooperated closely in World War II, as both nations saw new levels of prosperity and a determination to defeat the Axis powers.
 Prime Minister William Lyon Mackenzie King and President Franklin D. Roosevelt were determined not to repeat the mistakes of their predecessors.
 They met in August 1940 at Ogdensburg, issuing a declaration calling for close cooperation, and formed the Permanent Joint Board on Defense (PJBD).

 King sought to raise Canada's international visibility by hosting the August 1943 Quadrant conference in Quebec on military and political strategy; he was a gracious host but was kept out of the important meetings by Winston Churchill and Roosevelt.

 Canada allowed the construction of the Alaska Highway and participated in the building of the atomic bomb.
 49,000 Americans joined the RCAF (Canadian) or RAF (British) air forces through the Clayton Knight Committee, which had Roosevelt's permission to recruit in the U.S. in 1940–42.

 American attempts in the mid-1930s to integrate British Columbia into a united West Coast military command had aroused Canadian opposition.
 Fearing a Japanese invasion of Canada's vulnerable British Columbia Coast, American officials urged the creation of a united military command for an eastern Pacific Ocean theater of war.
 Canadian leaders feared American imperialism and the loss of autonomy more than a Japanese invasion.
-In 1941, Canadians successfully argued within the PJBD for mutual cooperation rather than the unified command for the West Coast.
+In 1941, Canadians successfully argued within the PJBD for cooperation rather than the unified command for the West Coast.